Explore the less trodden path up Scafell, England's second highest mountain

 Boot village nestled beneath mighty Scafell

-With 7 of England’s 10 highest mountains all close to our cottages in the South Western Lake District there are plenty of alternatives to the busy Pike.
+With 7 of England’s 10 highest mountains all close to our Eskdale holiday cottages, the South Western Lake District, there are plenty of alternatives to the busy Pike.
 As well as Scafell, how about the pyramid shaped Bowfell at the head of the Eskdale Valley or the panoramic views from the top of Great Gable - to name but two of our favourites.

 All the big mountains command respect and should only be tackled by fit seasoned walkers with good boots and clothing and preferably climbed in the warmer months of the year.